ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --no-negative-efficiency
     ```

 - By default, all broken links and missing buses are excluded from the topographical representation of a network.
 To include and show these in (slightly) different shapes and colors in the representation, set parameter `broken_missing = True`.
-As an example, the following generates the topographical representation of a network where broken links and missing buses are included in it:
+As an example, the following generates the topographical representation of a network where all broken links and missing buses are included in it:

     ```python
     pypsatopo.generate(my_network, broken_missing = True)